mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 fixing identified issues as an effort in itself (independent from feature development) would take a lot of time and was going to be a tough sell.
-So we decided to start acting on these improvements gradually, and taking a more mindfull approach when developing, trying not to introduce new issues and make improvements where possible.
+So we decided to start acting on these improvements gradually, and taking a more mindful approach when developing, trying not to introduce new issues and make improvements where possible.
 One of these opportunities presented itself when making improvements to a relatively simple page with a form.